-This is urgently needed given teaching’s perception as second tier and undervalued in construction and engineering (Graham, 2015) and elsewhere in the sciences (Savkar and Lokere, 2010).
-In engineering, students have been found to feel staff value research more than teaching (Alplay et al, 2008).
-Such a culture is then perpetuated; Early Career Researchers comment on receiving valuable career advice from experienced colleagues to prioritise research, not teaching (Graham, 2015).
+This is urgently required given teaching’s perception as undervalued second tier in construction and engineering (Graham, 2015) and elsewhere in the sciences (Savkar and Lokere, 2010).
+In engineering, students have been found to feel staff value research more than teaching (Alplay et al., 2008).
+Such a culture is then perpetuated; Early Career Researchers (ECR) comment on receiving valuable career advice from experienced colleagues to prioritise research, not teaching (Graham, 2015).
 Barr (2008, p.20) notes what could be the logical conclusion: “in due course, civil engineering degrees will be taught in many universities by a team of academics without much industrial experience, which may not prove good for the profession.”
-This does not reflect what students want (Buckley et al, 2015), and even if teaching is promoted, it still fails to compensate for a lack of industry experience.
+This does not reflect what students want (Buckley et al., 2015), and even if teaching is promoted, it still fails to compensate for a lack of industry experience.

 The construction contextualised Pracademic

-Arguably, if students are taught by Pracademics rather than Career Academics, the student experience is much enhanced (Buckley et al, 2015).
+Arguably, if students are taught by Pracademics rather than Career Academics, the student learning experience is much enhanced (Buckley et al., 2015).
 Indeed, “across type of institution and irrespective of seniority, faculty with industrial experience spend a greater percentage of their time on teaching… are less likely to think about changing jobs to spend more time on research, and are less likely to believe that publishing should be the primary criterion in promotion and tenure decisions” (Fairweather and Paulson, 1996, p.209).
-Although Pracademics will not automatically deliver better student learning experiences than Career Academics, many students seek to learn from ‘real-world examples’ (Collins & Davies 2009, p.13, cf. Broome and Peirce, 1997, Guardian, 2014, Dowliing 2015, Alplay et al, 2008), and these can drive epistemological change in students (Gainsburg, 2015, cf. Fry et al, 2008), engage, and help retain students (Crosling et al. 2009).
-Pracademics can inform students where theory will or will not apply, for example, “if you use calculus on this kind of problem at work, they’ll fire you” (cited in Gainsburg, 2015, p.162).
-Pracademics can draw on stories of legal challenges, worker error and interactions with clients to impart understandings both of discrete engineering concepts and of the overall profession (Gainsburg, 2015, cf. Broome and Peirce, 1997).
+Although Pracademics will not automatically deliver better student learning experiences than Career Academics, many students seek to learn from ‘real-world examples’ (Collins & Davies 2009, p.13, cf. Broome and Peirce, 1997, Guardian, 2014, Dowliing 2015, Alplay et al., 2008), and these can drive epistemological change in students (Gainsburg, 2015, cf. Fry et al., 2008), engage, and help retain students (Crosling et al., 2009).
+Pracademics can inform students where theory will or will not apply, and can draw on stories of legal challenges, worker error and interactions with clients to impart understandings both of discrete engineering concepts and of the overall profession (Gainsburg, 2015, cf. Broome and Peirce, 1997).
+Such qualities and abilities are valued by students in other European countries as well (e.g. Denmark (Christensen and Erno-Kjolhede 2011).

-Many construction and engineering course modules (e.g. construction technology, construction process management, and site establishment) would undoubtedly benefit if Pracademics delivered them, as they could readily contextualize their practical experience of industry, daily problem-solving, and stress the value of soft skills such as adapting communication and language to a range of audiences (Gainsburg, 2015).
+Many construction and engineering course modules (e.g. construction technology, construction process management, and site establishment) would undoubtedly benefit if Pracademics delivered them, through contextualizing their practical experience of industry, daily problem-solving, and stressing soft skills such as adapting communication and language to multiple audiences (Gainsburg, 2015).
 Notably, “engineering teachers help engineering students achieve heroism: inwardly, by telling the stories of heroism in the practice of engineering; outwardly, by conditioning their learning experiences for heroism” (Broome and Peirce, 1997, p.
 51).
+As a recent report from the University of Delft notes “Interacting with modern engineering professionals in design or research projects is the key to providing students with the role models for their future and exposes them to real-world professionals and the problems engineers face every day (Kamp, 2014, p.33).
+In Spain as well, recent research calls for a greater need to engage engineering students in more practical industry focused work to prepare them for employment (Fuentes-Del-Burgo and Navarro-Astor, 2016).